TheEgghead27/Eggbot/README.md

 e!say: says whatever you tell it to say

-e!shutdown: shuts the bot down without needing to manually stop the script
+e!shutdown: shuts the bot down

+e!restart: reopens Eggbot in a separate python instance

+e!reload: reloads the cogs of Eggbot

 e!print_emoji {emoji}: prints the emoji code in terminal